 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09).
 ASU 2014-09 outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
-This new guidance is effective for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2016.
-Early adoption is not permitted.
-Entities have the option of using either a full retrospective or a modified approach to adopt the guidance.
-In July 2015, the FASB voted to defer the effective date of this ASU by one year for reporting periods beginning after December 15, 2017, with early adoption permitted as of the original effective date.
-As a result, the new effective date for the Company will be December 1, 2018.
-This update could impact the timing and amounts of revenue recognized.
-Management is currently assessing the impact the adoption of this ASU will have on the Company's consolidated financial statements.
+The guidance provided in Topic 606 requires entities to use a five-step model to recognize revenue by allocating the consideration from contracts to performance obligations on a relative standalone selling price basis.
+The standard also requires new disclosures regarding the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
+This new guidance was initially effective for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2016 and early adoption was not permitted.
+However, in July 2015, the FASB voted to defer the effective date of this ASU by one year for reporting periods beginning after December 15, 2017, with early adoption permitted as of the original effective date.
+As a result, the effective date for the Company will be December 1, 2018.